browserengineering/book/book/layout.md

 is never computed.
 That makes it pretty hard to draw a background color behind text.
 So web browsers structure layout differently.

-In a browser, layout is about producing a *layout tree*, whose nodes are *layout objects*, each associated with an HTML element,[^no-box] and each with a size and a position.
+In a browser, layout is about producing a *layout tree*,\index{layout tree}
+whose nodes are *layout objects*, each associated with an HTML element,[^no-box] and each with a size and a position.
 The browser walks the HTML tree to produce the layout tree, then computes the size and position for each layout object, and finally draws each layout object to the screen.

 [^no-box]: Elements like `<script>` don't generate layout objects, and
     some elements generate multiple (`<li>` elements have a layout